-We’ve covered everything you need to know about Enchi ball pythons.
-That includes their genetics and their characteristics, information on how to breed them, and different designer versions.
+We’ll be covering everything that you need to know about Enchi ball pythons.
+That includes their genetics and characteristics, information about how to breed them, and different designer morphs.

 Enchi Ball Python Genetics

 Different ball python genes work differently.
 According to Molecular Cell Biology, they can be known as recessive, co-dominant, or dominant.
-These are different ways that they can be passed down to offspring.
+These are different ways that their genes can be passed on to their offspring.

-A recessive gene is a gene that can be masked by a dominant gene.
-That means if an animal has two genes for eye color, but one is recessive and one is dominant, then the dominant one will ‘win.’
-It will be the dominant one that is ‘expressed,’ i.e., shown.
+A recessive gene can be masked by a dominant gene.
+That means if an animal has two genes for eye color, but one is recessive and one is dominant, then the dominant one will win.
+It will be the dominant one that is ‘expressed,’ i.e. shown.
 Albinism is an example of a recessive gene.

 To pass on a recessive gene, an animal has to get it from both parents.
-But to pass on a dominant gene, the offspring needs to receive it from one parent.
+But to pass on a dominant gene, the offspring must receive it from one parent.

-The Enchi gene is a codominant gene.
-A codominant gene doesn’t work like either a recessive or dominant gene.
+The Enchi gene is codominant, but this doesn’t work like either a recessive or dominant gene.
 It’s equally strong as other genes.
 If a snake has a codominant gene with another gene, both will be expressed.

 Enchi Ball Python Characteristics

-In terms of size and body shape, Enchi ball pythons are the same as regular ball pythons.
+In terms of size and shape, Enchi ball pythons look exactly the same as regular ball pythons.
 The only significant difference is their color.
-In everything else, they’re the same, including:

 In almost every snake species, the male and the female reach different lengths.
-Male Enchis will reach four to five feet in length, while females will reach five to six feet.
+This is referred to as ‘sexual dimorphism.’
+Male Enchis will reach 4-5 feet, while females will reach 5-6 feet.

-It’s their color that sets Enchi ball pythons apart.
-They are known for their deep orange shades.
+Enchi ball pythons are known for their deep orange shades.
 When combined with their dark pattern, they look almost like tigers.
-The deeper their colors, the better an example a specimen is considered to be.
+The deeper their colors, the better the specimen is considered to be.

-They have a darker color up top which fades into a lighter one lower down.
-The dark color up top is a reasonably uniform orange.
+They have a darker color on top which fades into a lighter one lower down.
+The dark color up top is a uniform orange.
 Around halfway down their sides, their scales become yellow.
-This gives a mottled appearance.
+This provides a mottled appearance.

 Enchis are well known for their blushing.
-In ball pythons, blushing is where the center of their dark pattern fades into a different color.
+This is where the center of their dark pattern fades into a different color.
 In terms of Enchis, their black pattern blushes into a red-orange, darker than the orange of their back.

 Blushing is a hallmark of a good Enchi specimen.
 They also display blushing on their head.
 The top of their head is black, like their dark pattern.
 It blushes into the same red-orange color.

-An Enchi’s pattern isn’t noticeably much different, unless you’re familiar with them.
-They still have banding and thick stripes of dark pattern, like regular ball pythons.
-But these bands of dark pattern will be slightly reduced, i.e., thinner than usual.
+An Enchi’s pattern has banding and thick stripes of dark patternation, much like regular ball pythons.
+But these bands will be slightly thinner.